Samuel-de-Oliveira/Helen/Tutorial/README.md

 - TRIG pin to pin 2 of Arduino

-- Echo pin tp pin 3 of Arduino.
+- Echo pin to pin 3 of Arduino.

 - VCC pin to 3.3V of Arduino